deamorim2/sdbs/EN-US/conceptual_model_spatial_data.rst

 Geo-Object
 ~~~~~~~~~~

-Geo-object classes represent individual, particular geographic objects, which can be traced back to real world elements, such as buildings, rivers, and trees.
+**Geo-Object** classes represent individual, particular geographic objects, which can be traced back to real world elements, such as buildings, rivers, and trees.

-A **geo-object with geometry class** represents objects which have only geometric properties (points, lines, and polygons), and is specialized precisely in classes named Point, Line, and Polygon, such as bus stop, curb line, and municipal limits, for example.
+A **Geo-Object with Geometry Class** represents objects which have only geometric properties (points, lines, and polygons), and is specialized precisely in classes named Point, Line, and Polygon, such as bus stop, curb line, and municipal limits, for example.

 .. image:: ./omtg/geoobjectclass.png
   :class: inline

-A **geo-object with geometry and topology** represents objects which have, in addition to geometric properties, topological connectivity properties, and are specifically suited to the representation of spatial network structures, such as water supply systems, electrical distribution systems, or road networks.
+A **Geo-Object with Geometry and Topology** represents objects which have, in addition to geometric properties, topological connectivity properties, and are specifically suited to the representation of spatial network structures, such as water supply systems, electrical distribution systems, or road networks.

 .. image:: ./omtg/geoobjecttopology.png
   :class: inline